amaji/scc23-benchmarking/source/benchmarks/general.rst

 	    |-- cert-1-stream.rslts
 	    `-- cert-1-stream.tstamps

-5. Within 10 minutes of completing the set of benchmark runs, sending one team member to alert their team liaison that they are ready to have their hardware configuration certified (you can do this before the upload is complete).
+5. Within 10 minutes of completing the set of benchmark runs, sending one team member to alert the SCC committee (ideally via their team liaison) that they are ready to have their hardware configuration certified (you can do this before the upload is complete).

 The team liaison or another SCC committee member will then inspect the files described above to verify that the runs were valid and in conformance with the SCC23 Benchmarking rules.
 The team liaison or the benchmarking judges will visually inspect and document the team’s cluster hardware configuration, and may ask questions to understand the hardware configuration and/or changes from one certification attempt to another.
 For the result to be valid, all of the team's hardware, including spare replacement machines, must be either in the cluster’s rack or on the table with the rest of the cluster’s hardware.
 If any hardware is later found that was not visible during certification then the certification will be invalidated.